Jay Newman (businessman): Writing career

 Newman's first novel, Undermoney, was published by Scribner Books on January 25, 2022.
 It has been described by author Nelson DeMille as "a groundbreaking, unconventional, and wildly entertaining peek behind the curtain of American politics, financial skullduggery, and high-stakes global conflict."
 Author Lee Child called Undermoney "essential reading - makes your heart beat faster, like a thriller should, but also teaches you something big, which most thrillers don't."

 Personal life

-Newman lives in Vero Beach, Florida with his wife Elissa Kramer, who is a retired radiologist.
+Newman lives in Miami Beach, Florida with his wife Elissa Kramer, who is a retired radiologist.
 He previously lived in Millerton, New York.